 Youth Outlook accepts interns for BSW and foundation level MSW placements from Aurora University and UIC.
 Interns must complete the volunteer application to be considered for an interview.
 In order to accrue needed hours on schedule, all interns are required to work a minimum of three evenings per week, 6-9 pm, at our drop-in center locations, Monday through Thursday, and must have reliable transportation to get to programs from DuPage to Whiteside County.
 Occasional afternoon hours are available, but incoming interns should plan on accruing the majority of required hours in the evenings.

 Youth Outlook is small team of dedicated staff supported by a wonderful group of volunteers.
-We are currently hiring for three positions – a Youth Services Manager, the Naperville Transcend Program Assistant and a Youth Leadership Coordinator.
-Find more information about current job opportunities.
+We currently do not have any open staff positions.

 More than half of Youth Outlook’s funding comes from individuals like you, so that we can provide our youth services at no cost.
 Youth Outlook does not accept any state or federal funding: our programs are made possible entirely by the support of the communities in which we operate.